Alujjdnd/Ngrok-LAN/README.md

 1. Go to https://ngrok.com/, and sign up for a new account
 2. On the dashboard, on your left-hand side menu, click on Getting Started > Your Auth Token
 3. Copy the auth token, and put this into Ngrok LAN _(don't share this token with other people)_

-## Temp Docs
-- Will hitch a bit for now, especially on first load.

 ## TODO
 - See if can make process parallel, so that the "Open to LAN" button doesn't